Discover Chicago’s Tranquil North Park Neighborhood: Urban Trails, Colleges, Etc.

 Vietnamese Cuisine & Phở

-I was surprised to learn that North Park is sort of a hub for Vietnamese cuisine!
+I was surprised to learn that North Park is a hub for Vietnamese cuisine!
 Read on to see where you can get phở and other authentic Vietnamese dishes.

 Phở Năm Lúa